Course # 2 - Financial Modeling for Software and Service Startups

 2. If you need support beyond the Facebook group, you can also ask Victoria questions by email.

-Curriculum for Course # 2: Financial Statements and Analysis For Early-Stage Software and Service Startups.
+Curriculum for Course # 2: Financial Modeling For Early-Stage Software and Service Startups.

 - Challenges in modeling early-stage software and service startups and how to overcome them;